adjust/ios_sdk/doc/migration.md

     ![][drag]

+2. In the Project Navigator open the source file your Application Delegate.
+Add the `import` statement at the top of the file.
+In the `didFinishLaunching` or `didFinishLaunchingWithOptions` method of your App Delegate add the following calls to `AdjustIo`:

+    ```objc
+    #import "AdjustIo.h"
+    // ...
+    [AdjustIo appDidLaunch:@"{YourAppToken}"];
+    [AdjustIo setLogLevel:AILogLevelInfo];
+    [AdjustIo setEnvironment:AIEnvironmentSandbox];
+    ```
+    ![][delegate]

+    Replace `{YourAppToken}` with your App Token.
+You can find in your [dashboard].

+    You can increase or decrease the amount of logs you see by calling `setLogLevel:` with one of the following parameters:

+    ```objc
+    [AdjustIo setLogLevel:AILogLevelVerbose]; // enable all logging
+    [AdjustIo setLogLevel:AILogLevelDebug];   // enable more logging
+    [AdjustIo setLogLevel:AILogLevelInfo];    // the default
+    [AdjustIo setLogLevel:AILogLevelWarn];    // disable info logging
+    [AdjustIo setLogLevel:AILogLevelError];   // disable warnings as well
+    [AdjustIo setLogLevel:AILogLevelAssert];  // disable errors as well
+    ```

+    Depending on whether or not you build your app for testing or for production you must call `setEnvironment:` with one of these parameters:

+    ```objc
+    [AdjustIo setEnvironment:AIEnvironmentSandbox];
+    [AdjustIo setEnvironment:AIEnvironmentProduction];
+    ```

+    **Important:** This value should be set to `AIEnvironmentSandbox` if and only if you or someone else is testing your app.
+Make sure to set the environment to `AIEnvironmentProduction` just before you publish the app.
+Set it back to `AIEnvironmentSandbox` when you start testing it again.

+    We use this environment to distinguish between real traffic and artificial traffic from test devices.
+It is very important that you keep this value meaningful at all times!
+Especially if you are tracking revenue.

+## Additional steps if you come from v1.x

 2. The `appDidLaunch` method now expects your App Token instead of your App ID.
    You can find your App Token in your [dashboard].